 Solutions analysis is the longest phase of planning.
-There are two primary methods for working through a capability to identify alternative solutions to filling the capability gaps.
-The first is DOTMLPF-P (Doctrine, Organization, Training, Material, Leadership and Education, Personnel, Facilities & Policy).
+There are two primary methods for working through a capability to identify alternative solutions to fill the capability gaps.
+The first is DOTMLPF-P.

 The second relates to the Joint Functions (command & control, movement and maneuver, intelligence, fires, sustainment, protection, and information).
 In either case, each serves as a paradigm by which to logically work one's way through each proposed capability.
-In each case, the results of this brainstorming effort will be a list of complementary or alternative activities, events, operations, and investments that improve PN capability and move the PN toward playing the role described during Step 1 of CBA.
+In each case, the results of this brainstorming effort will be a list of complementary or alternative activities, events, operations, and investments that improve IP capability and move the IP toward playing the role described during Step 1 of CBA.
 Both methods are outlined below.